zCFD/zCFDguide/docs/source/control-dict.rst

 .. note::

     This boundary condition is specified by a total pressure and temperature ratios that needs to be defined by the condition this refers to.
-See Initial Conditions.
+See `Initial Conditions`_.

 Outflow
 ^^^^^^^